zs-zhong/CVQN/README.md

 # CVQN

-This repository is for "Channel-Level Variable Quantization Network for Deep Image Compression"
+This repository is for [Channel-Level Variable Quantization Network for Deep Image Compression](https://arxiv.org/abs/2007.12619).

 (to appear in IJCAI, 2020)